 Since then, it only appeared in April, July, and December of 2019 for a single day, which puts it at 1,397 days since its last appearance.
 It remains to be seen whether or not the skin will return, but we really hope so, as it’s an exceptionally well-designed skin.

 The Tracker skin was first added in Fortnite’s very first season, arriving in the Item Shop for 800 V-Bucks.
 It’s another fairly generic-looking skin based on one of the default skins you get if you don’t equip your own.

 Tracker hasn’t been in the Item Shop since 1,409 days ago on Nov.
 20, 2019, and has only appeared on nine separate days since it first debuted on Nov.
 1, 2017.

 3. Chief Hopper

-Chief Hopper is one of the Stranger Things skins that was added into Fortnite in July 2019 to celebrate the release of the third season of Netflix’s supernatural series.
+Chief Hopper is one of the Stranger Things skins added to Fortnite in July 2019 to celebrate the release of the third season of Netflix’s supernatural series.

-You can’t have a good guy skin like Chief Hopped without their evil counterpart, and that’s what the Demogorgon skin is.
-The big-bad of Stranger Things appeared in Fortnite’s Item Shop for the same three-day stint in July 2019 as Chief Hopper to celebrate the crossover.
+You can’t have a good guy skin like Chief Hopper without their evil counterpart, and that’s what the Demogorgon skin represents.
+The big bad of Stranger Things appeared in Fortnite’s Item Shop for the same three-day stint in July 2019 as Chief Hopper to celebrate the crossover.
 Since then, it was only seen months later, on Nov.
 6. This makes it also 1,420 days since this skin has shown up.